- 2foodtrippers Bucharest Food Guide

 Pâine şi Vin

-Ironically, our second favorite Bucharest restaurant has a menu far simpler than at The ARTIST.
-Pâine şi Vin features freshly baked flatbread pizzas, plates topped with locally sourced cheese and charcuterie plus an exciting local wine list.
+With a menu far simpler than at Kane, The ARTIST and Maize, Pâine şi Vin features freshly baked flatbread pizzas, plates loaded with locally sourced cheese and charcuterie plus an exciting local wine list.
 Once we bit into the restaurant’s Mangalitsa charcuterie and savored the creamy buffalo burrata, we knew that we had to go to Transylvania where this food was produced.
 As an extra bonus, Pâine şi Vin’s multi-level space is sleek and buzzing with positive energy.

 Pâine şi Vin is located at Strada Actor Ion Brezoianu 4, Bucureşti 050023, Romania.